Copywriting

 By: Jamie Fallon | Copywriting | Last updated: March 25, 2026

+SEO content is anything on your site designed to attract search engine traffic while also providing value to users.
+That includes blog posts, landing pages, product pages, guides, resources, pdfs, and other written content that targets specific keywords or topics.
 The point of SEO content is to help you rank higher in search results and engage visitors once they arrive.
 High-quality SEO content is structured with clear headings, relevant keywords, internal links, and optimised metadata.
 It addresses user intent, answers questions, solves problems, and is technically formatted to be easily crawled and understood by search engines.
 There’s a lot to it!

 The difference is in optimisation.
 Normal content is typically written for readers alone, focusing on brand messaging, storytelling, or general information.
 There’s nothing wrong with that.

+The amount of SEO content you need depends on your goals, your industry, and your competition.
+A small local business may only need a handful of well-targeted pages and a few blog posts to attract relevant traffic.
 Larger websites or highly competitive industries often require more regular publishing across multiple formats.
 It’s about quantity AND quality, because each page has to be optimised and purposeful.
 A consistent content plan that covers target keywords, topics, and user intent will deliver better results than publishing lots of unstructured content.
 Regularly auditing existing content to refresh or expand pages can be as important as adding new ones.

 Some common mistakes include targeting the wrong keywords, producing thin or low-quality content, neglecting on-page optimisation, and ignoring user intent.
 Other frequent issues are duplicate content, poor internal linking, outdated information, and missing metadata.
 Many businesses focus solely on writing without considering structure, headings, or readability, which affects both search engines and user experience.
 Overloading pages with keywords or “keyword stuffing” can also harm rankings.
 Failing to track performance and adjust content based on analytics is another common error.